 - Locate and click on the folder in Library where you want to add your document.

 - Go to the action bar at the top of the screen and select: "+" (Add items) > Upload from computer.

 - Select the file you wish to add to Library .
 Your upload will begin and you will see the below screen.
 (If the upload is a big one, you can click the Minimize icon at the top right and then work elsewhere in the platform while the upload proceeds).

 - Once the upload is complete you can click the X on the upload pop-up to remove it.

 You can also upload multiple files at once using your browser's native multi-select capability

 - Create and/or navigate to a folder in a Library Volume.

-- Go to the action bar and select Add New > Upload from computer.
+- Go to the action bar, click on: "+" (Add items) > Upload from computer.

 - Navigate to the folder that contains the files on your local computer and do one of the following actions:

 - Press ctrl-a to select all the files in that folder.